MarkEmery/writerDeck-mouse-to-keyboard-daemon/README.md

 To install the mouse to keyboard code, you'll need to do the following.

-Exit Tilde to the shell and get root access to install the software and supporting code.
+Exit Tilde to the shell and get root access, install the software and supporting code.

 ```
 sudo su -